I threatened a few days ago to post reviews of the Hugo pieces that I found worthy, and here I am to deliver the goods.

 Still reading this category – I didn’t enter Hugo votes because I didn’t get a chance to finish these.
 Will return once I’m done and offer a couple thoughts, if I find something worthy.

 Man, some great writing here!
 I recommend reading each of the Hugo nominees.
 They were all good.
-Monstress Vol 1 was my top pick, but it was genuinely hard to pick a favorite when Ta-Nehisi Coates wrote the story for the Black Panther tale, and so many others were interesting and beautifully drawn.
+Monstress Vol 1 was my top pick, but it was genuinely hard to pick a favorite when Ta-Nehisi Coates wrote the Black Panther collection, and so many others were interesting and beautifully drawn.

 This is the category for everything that isn’t fiction…. like Ursula LeGuin’s essays, Neil Gaiman’s essays, a personal memoir from Carrie Fisher, and more.
 Dive in and read, especially Le Guin and Gaiman, if you get a chance.